pingcap/docs-tidb-operator/en/restore-from-s3.md

 ## Restoration process

-+ Create the `Restore` CR, and restore the cluster data by importing AccessKey and SecretKey to grant permissions:
++ Create the `Restore` CR, and restore the cluster data from Ceph by importing AccessKey and SecretKey to grant permissions:

     {{< copyable "shell-regular" >}}